vholer/nitenichiryu/index.md

 On Wednesday there will be welcome party in the castle courtyard.
 The sayonara party with Czech and Moravian folklore music takes place in brewery cellar in Černá Hora on Saturday.
-Both begins at 8 pm.
+Both begin at 8 pm.
 Castle visit on Saturday afternoon is free for all seminar participants.
 You can see very nice pieces of swords and armour in the castle armoury.